KarthigaaM6/branching/README.md

 | AWS Database Migration Service |	dms.amazonaws.com |
 | AWS Directory Service	| ds.amazonaws.com |
 | AWS Snowball	| importexport.amazonaws.com |

+Some Amazon SNS event sources require you to provide an IAM role (rather than the service principal) in the AWS KMS key policy:

+- Amazon EC2 Auto Scaling events
+- Amazon Elastic Transcoder events
+- AWS CodePipeline events
+- AWS Config events
+- AWS Elastic Beanstalk events
+- AWS IoT events

+Once the CMK key policy has been configured, you can enable encryption on the topic using the CMK, and then provide the encrypted topic’s ARN to the event source.